Convex-Dev/design/docs/cad/020_tokenomics/README.md

 The price of a Coin on the release curve is defined as `$100 * x / (1-x)` where `x` is the proportion of coins released out of the total allocation for coin purchasers, and `$` represents United States dollars or equivalent currency.

-Note: The constant value `$100` is chosen so that once `50%` of all coins are issued, the market cap of Convex Coins would be equal to `$50bn`
+Note: The constant value `$100` is chosen so that once `50%` of all coins are issued, the market cap of Convex Coins would be equal to `$50bn`.
+At this stage, the Convex Foundation would have a significant treasury sufficient to develop and maintain the Convex ecosystem in perpetuity.

 The Release Curve formula MAY be adjusted in the event of significant economic events affecting the relative value of fiat currencies used (e.g. sustained high rates of inflation).
 The Foundation MUST consult with the ecosystem and provide a robust rationale for any such changes.